lucian-ilie/Seq-InSite/README.md

 # The source code of Seq-InSite paper
 The source code of Seq-InSite is optimized for high-throughput predictions and does not share the website's restriction of 10 sequences per run.
 # Citation
-S. Hosseini,  G. Brian Golding, L. Ilie, Seq-InSite: sequence supersedes structure for protein interaction site prediction
+S. Hosseini,  G.B.
+Golding, L. Ilie, Seq-InSite: sequence supersedes structure for protein interaction site prediction, submitted, 2023.

 Contact: